mhark556/test/content/Programming Experiments/Programming Experiments.md

 node_size: "5"
 dg-publish: "true"
 ---
-[[About Me|I]] like to program different projects with the goal of solving a variety of problems.
+[[Index|I]] like to program different projects with the goal of solving a variety of problems.

 **Table of Contents:**
 1. [[Prime Numbers]]